BOOK HARVEST WELCOMES THREE NEW BOARD MEMBERS

-George Biddle joins the Board as a distinguished humanitarian and development expert with over three decades of experience in crisis response, grassroots development, and conflict mitigation.
-Currently serving as the chairman of World Connect, a nonprofit organization investing in self-sustaining community development projects led by local leaders, Biddle’s executive roles at the International Rescue Committee and the International Crisis Group have significantly contributed to addressing global conflicts and promoting peace.
-Biddle holds an AB from Harvard and an MA from the Johns Hopkins School of Advanced International Studies.
+George Biddle, a renowned humanitarian and development expert, has over three decades of experience in crisis response, grassroots development, and conflict mitigation.
+He currently serves as the chairman of World Connect, a nonprofit organization that invests in local leaders worldwide who design and implement self-sustaining community development projects.
+His background also includes executive roles at the International Rescue Committee and the International Crisis Group, where he played a crucial role in addressing global conflicts and promoting peace.
+He received his AB from Harvard and MA from the Johns Hopkins School of Advanced International Studies.

-Mallory Mbalia, an accomplished educator, communicator, and advocate, brings her extensive experience in early childhood education and public media to her role on the Board.
-As the Director of Learning and Education at Fred Rogers Productions, Mbalia plays a key role in expanding the company’s educational partnerships and collaborating with various teams.
-With prior experience as the Director of Education at PBS North Carolina, where she spearheaded educational initiatives benefiting educators, parents, and children of all ages, Mbalia’s expertise is highly valuable.
-She holds a master’s degree in School Administration from North Carolina State University, a master’s degree in Curriculum and Instruction from the University of Phoenix, and a BA in Human Development from Howard University.
+Mallory Mbalia, an experienced educator, communicator, and advocate, brings to her board service deep experience in early childhood education and public media.
+Mbalia currently serves as the Director of Learning and Education at Fred Rogers Productions, based in Pittsburgh.
+In this role, Mbalia works to expand the company’s “neighborhood” of educational partners and advisors as well as collaborate with its production; marketing, communications, and engagement; fundraising; and licensing teams.
+Mbalia previously served as Director of Education at PBS North Carolina in Education and Innovation, where she designed and implemented educational initiatives statewide for educators, parents and caregivers, and children of all ages.
+In 2018, she was named a PBS Digital Innovator All Star for her work as an education outreach trainer.
+She started her career in education teaching kindergarten and serving as an assistant principal.
+Mbalia holds a master’s degree in School Administration from North Carolina State University; a master’s degree in Curriculum and Instruction from University of Phoenix; and a BA in Human Development from Howard University.